moneybutton/docs/docs/mb-html.md

 ### data-success-message

 After a successful payment the button shows a success animation with a success message.
 This attribute allows you to specify a custom success message.

 When this value is not present the button has different defaults regarding its type.
 Tip buttons shows `Thank you!`, and buy buttons show `It's yours!`.

 ### data-op-return

 If this attribute is present an extra output is added to the transaction with a simple `OP_RETURN` script to post data on the BSV blockchain.
 The string is encoded in UTF-8 and used directly in the script.
 The size limit is 99000 bytes as determined by the BSV protocol.

 ### data-outputs

 This attribute is used to specify a lists of outputs on the BSV transaction.
 It can't be used at the same time with `data-to`, `data-amount` or `data-currency`.

-`outputs` is a JSON string containing a lists of outputs.
+`outputs` is a stringified JSON array containing a lists of output objects.
 Each `element` may have the following properties:

 | name       | type                          | required? |
 | ---------- | ----------------------------- | --------- |